Want to learn how to make shoes bigger at home and/or with professional tools? Well, today you will learn how to stretch shoes in 6 different ways.

 At the end of this post, I will also be listing out the top 5 signs your shoes are too small and when you should definitely NOT stretch your shoes!

 Getting your shoes stretched or stretching them out yourself is a great option for footwear that is a half to a full size too small.
 As always, I encourage everyone to buy the right size shoes in the first place.
 However, I’m the first to understand that sh*% can happen & sometimes we just need to give a little, well, give to our shoes!

 Wondering how to stretch shoes wider?
-Well, this is also a fab tool because that can expand the width and/or the length of shoes.
-To get the use of the two functions in one, you’ll want to buy a two-way stretcher.
+Well, this a shoe stretcher a fab tool because that can expand the width and/or the length of shoes.
+To get the use of the two functions in one, you’ll want to buy a two-way stretcher, like this one.